njam/citygml-to-3dtiles/README.md

   ./bin/citygml-to-3dtiles.mjs <input.xml> <output/>
 ```

+Instead of a single input file the script also accepts a path to a folder containing multiple CityGML files.
+The contents of all files will get concatenated and written to a single 3D Tileset.

 ### Programmatic Usage
 The library exposes an easy to use API to convert from CityGML to 3D Tiles.
 Using the library programmatically allows us to calculate custom *properties* and store them in the resulting tileset.